Exporting to Argentina

-Argentina is keen to develop and improve with new tools and farming technology, data collection and analysis, animal health, welfare and genetics.
-There may be opportunities for UK businesses specialising in this sector.
+Argentina is keen to develop and improve its agricultural output with new tools and farming technology, data collection and analysis, animal health, welfare and genetics.
+UK businesses specialising in this sector are welcomed.

-Argentina supplies a diverse range of produce including cereals, fruit and vegetables, nuts, herbs and agricultural products.
-British companies offering products, even if for a very specific use will most likely find interesting niche markets in the country.
+Argentina produces a diverse range of produce including cereals, fruit and vegetables, nuts, herbs and agricultural products.
+British companies that can complement Argentina’s industry will most likely find interesting niche markets in the country.

 Demand for specialised engineering and consultancy services

 Many of the projects in Argentina present geographical and geophysical challenges.
-UK consultancies with specialist knowledge will be welcomed.
-It’s important to forge a relationship early on with these companies to secure trust and demonstrate local knowledge.
-Partnering with local consultancy firms may be an effective route to market.
+UK consultancies with specialist knowledge will be welcome, and partnering with local consultancy firms may be an effective route to market.

 Supply of specialised machinery for the mining industry